 -

-• Traditional bookshops, including those specializing in Islamic literature.
+• Traditional bookstores, particularly specializing in Islamic works.

-• Craft shops: pottery, copper, leather, carpets, babouches, and cedar wood items.
+• Craft shops: pottery, copper, leather, carpets, slippers, and thuja wood items.

-• Markets for dates, spices, and Moroccan pastries (don’t miss the famous Bennis Habous pastry).
+• Markets for dates, spices, and Moroccan pastries (don’t miss the famous Bennis Habous pastry shop).

-Beautiful mosques, such as the Mohammed V mosque, and religious administrative institutions are also present.
-It is an ideal place for a peaceful walk, blending culture, shopping, spirituality, and architecture. -
+It houses beautiful mosques, such as the Mohammed V Mosque, as well as religious administrative institutions.
+It is an ideal place for a peaceful stroll between culture, shopping, spirituality, and architecture.

-Marche Central Casablanca - Don’t miss the oyster and tuna tastings on site, a delightful experience sure to excite your taste buds at this century-old central market.
+- Marche Central Casablanca - Don’t miss the oyster and tuna tasting on-site, a delightful folklore guaranteed to excite the taste buds and discover this century-old central market.

-Casablanca - Explore the vibrant souks where you can discover symbols of Morocco and unique handcrafted souvenirs.
-These colorful markets offer a perfect opportunity to immerse yourself in local culture.
-Capture great photos and engage with friendly vendors to learn a few words of Moroccan dialect.
-This experience brings you authentic Moroccan atmospheres, allowing you to truly appreciate the richness of the culture.
+- Casablanca - Explore the vibrant souks where you’ll find Moroccan symbols and unique handcrafted souvenirs.
+These colorful markets offer a perfect chance to immerse yourself in the local culture.
+Capture stunning photos and engage with friendly vendors to learn a few words of the Moroccan dialect.
+This experience brings you closer to authentic Moroccan atmospheres, allowing you to truly appreciate the richness of the culture.

 - Bottled water